elastisys/terms/terms-of-service.md

 We are aware that it is technically possible to split Compliant Kubernetes and use some of its components in isolation.
 We are also aware that some or all of said components can be used for other use-cases.
 However, such use has unknown consequences and is untested by Elastisys.
-Therefore, such use is not within the scope of the Support Plan.
+Therefore, such use is not within the scope of the Self-managed Plan.

 ## A5.4 Division of responsibility